faizanhamid0717/devTender-fe-web/README.md

 FLOW \_ configureStore -> provider to app -> create slice -> used reducder in store

+// Episode 2.17
--- once we login we use redux devtool extention and check store
+-- once we login we use redux devtool extention and check store -- once we login if we refresh we lost user data user name , photo because our redux gets empty how to resolve this -- inside body we make API call to profile/view Api to get user
+-- profile/edit

+// Episode 2.18